Skip to main content

 1. Paste your Jira Cloud app credentials (App ID, Client ID, Secret)

-2. Click on Save and close
+2. Click Save and close

 Jira Cloud app credentials

 That's it!
-Your Jira Cloud configuration is now ready and you can now setup your Jira Cloud integration.
+Your Jira Cloud configuration is ready and you can now setup your Jira Cloud integration.

 Edit your Jira Cloud app configuration